Ancient Greek Culture

 Marcel Camus' film Black Orpheus (1959) won an Oscar for its reimagining of the Orpheus and Eurydice tale, set in a favela in 1950s Brazil to a bossa nova soundtrack.
 The lovers flee a hitman and Orfeu's vindictive fiancée.

 British actor and author Stephen Fry brings his inimitable wit to his retellings of key Greek myths and legends in Mythos (2017) and Heroes (2018).

 Sidebar: Sigmund Freud

 From the Greek stories of Oedipus and the castration of Uranus by Cronos, Sigmund Freud drew the conclusion that myths often reflect strong, taboo desires that are otherwise unable to be expressed in society.

-The Greek tragedy Medea, by Euripides, is about the sun god Helios' granddaughter who takes revenge on her husband by killing her children and finds new life in the dark.
-It was turned into a fatalistic namesake film (1988) by Lars von Trier.
+The Greek tragedy Medea, by Euripides, is about the sun god Helios' granddaughter who takes revenge on her estranged husband Jason by killing his new wife and her own children.
+It was turned into a fatalistic namesake TV film by Lars von Trier in 1988.

 No original works by the celebrated classical sculptor Pheidias survive, though copies were made by Roman sculptors.
 Pheidias' colossal chryselephantine (gold and ivory) statue of Zeus was one of the Wonders of the Ancient World.

 The Greek Way of Life